 - Overall, we rate Deshabhimani Left Biased based on story selection that favors the left as well as affiliation with the Communist Party.
-We also rate them Mixed for factual reporting due to poor sourcing of information.
+We also rate them Mixed for factual reporting due to poor sourcing of information and one-sided reporting.

 Factual Reporting: MIXED

 Traffic/Popularity: Medium Traffic